Responding to Employee Complaints in the Workplace: Best Practices for Business Owners, Employers, and Managers

 Typically, workplace policies involve specific information about when and how an employee complaint will be investigated, and how the employer will handle possible outcomes and resolutions.
 It is important for employers to make clear that they take employee complaints seriously.

 One of the most important practices for employers throughout the country is to ensure that there is an impartial investigation when an employee alleges discrimination or harassment in the workplace.
 To ensure that investigations are impartial and fair to both parties, employers often hire neutral third-party investigators to conduct investigations.

 The employer should ensure that the investigator takes a statement from the complainant (the employee who filed the complaint), which should make clear when and where the incident(s) occurred, who was involved (such as name(s) of other employees who are alleged to have perpetrated the discrimination or harassment, as well as name(s) of anyone who may have been a witness), and specific details about the incident.
 The statement should be written, and it should be signed by the complaining employee.
 Once the investigator has taken the complaining employee’s statement, the investigation into the allegations should be prompt and thorough.
 Subsequent elements of the investigation include interviewing the individuals who allegedly discriminated against or harassed the employee, as well as interviewing any potential witnesses.

 Determining an Appropriate Response to the Investigation Outcome

 The investigator often does not make the final decision.
 Instead, the employer often is tasked with making a decision about the appropriate outcome, whether it means termination or another resolution.
 If you have concerns, you should discuss them with a third party workplace investigation firm.
-Contact Scott Wagner and Associates today for more information.
+Contact Scott Law Team today for more information.